 Plus, these cooking and baking oils:

-- Avocado Oil (my favorite - it has great flavor and cooks/roasts/bakes perfectly every time)
+- Avocado Oil (our favorite - it has excellent flavor and cooks/roasts/bakes perfectly every time)

 - Olive Oil

 - Nuts (almonds, cashews, peanuts, walnuts, etc.)

 - Whole Grain Crackers

 Preparing healthy meals is easier with a fully stocked healthy kitchen pantry.
 Learning how to stock your pantry for healthy recipes that you and your family enjoy eating will lessen the temptation to go through that drive-through on your way home and lead to better habits overall.